ArcaneEngineer/ECS-tutorials/part4.md

 It's worth noting that there are two types of dependencies in our ECS: System dependencies are _not the same_ as entity archetype dependencies, even though they both talk about components.
 Archetypes just say, "an ideal tank consists of a transform, a motion, a turret, two tracks, and a hull, so we'll initialise it like that".
 Whereas systems say, "I have some work to do, and I need to know that this entity -- regardless of its original archetype, and in its present state, whatever that may be -- still has the capabilities to do this work".

-I hope you enjoyed this part.
 In the next part, we will add some new components, and generalise our rendering system.